-The pharmacy has enough staff to manage its workload.
-Team members receive training for their roles.
+The pharmacy has enough staff.
+Team members are appropriately trained for their roles.
 They keep their skills and knowledge up to date and are supported in their development.
 Team members suggest and make changes to improve their services.
 They communicate well with each other.

 Staffing levels were adequate on the day of the inspection.
-In addition to the RP, who was a locum, there were three NVQ2 trained pharmacy advisors.
-The team had a good rapport and felt they could manage the workload with no undue stress and pressure.
+In addition to the RP, there were two additional pharmacists, an accredited checking pharmacy technician (ACPT), and 13 pharmacy advisors spread over the three dispensaries and medicines counter.
+The team had a good rapport and usually felt they could manage the workload with no undue stress and pressure.
+But they did report that recently the pressure had increased due to team members leaving.
+The manager was currently recruiting to fill the vacancies.
 The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
 Rotas were completed in advance to plan for absences, which were usually covered rearranging shifts, or by part-time staff increasing their hours.
 In an emergency, the manager would call on support from other local stores.

-The pharmacy team reported that they were allocated protected time to learn during working hours, although some chose to complete their learning at home.
-Resources accessed included the 30-minute tutors supplied by the company, e-Learning and CPPE packages and revised SOPs.
+The pharmacy team reported that they were allocated protected time to learn during working hours, although lots of team members said that they preferred to complete their learning at home.
+Resources accessed included 'CPD tutor' booklets supplied by the company, e-Learning and CPPE packages and revised SOPs.
 Staff were set yearly development plans and received regular ad-hoc feedback on their performance.
-Staff were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.
+Team members were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.

-The staff felt able to raise concerns and give feedback to the store manager and the regular RP, both of whom they found to be receptive to ideas and suggestions.
+Team members felt able to raise concerns and give feedback to the store manager and the regular pharmacists, all of whom they found to be receptive to ideas and suggestions.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.
-A dispenser described that she felt supported by the store manager and the stores in the wider area.
-The RP said that he was not set targets.
+The RP said that he found the targets set challenging but manageable.
 He was able to use his professional judgement to make decisions.
 He would only undertake services such as MURs that were clinically appropriate.